JasonShin/sqlx-ts/book/docs/connect/config-file.md

 If you have a project that you need requires connections to multiple databases, you can support that by using file based configuration.

-By default, configuration file is named `.sqlxrc.json` and sqlx-ts will try to find a file with this name, unless you give it a custom path to override it using `--config` CLI option.
+By default, configuration file is named `.sqlxrc.json` and SQLX-TS will try to find a file with this name, unless you give it a custom path to override it using `--config` CLI option.

 ```bash